Cooperative Shred Day- October 13, 2023

 We love serving this community and being your hometown provider.
 We’ll continue to work hard to remain the best Internet provider in the area for many years to come.

-Some customers have recently received email & text messages urging the recipient to reply confirming personal information, to open an attachment or to click on a link.
+Some customers have received calls, emails and text messages urging the recipient to reply confirming personal information, to open an attachment or to click on a link.
 Do not respond to these emails, or open attachments, or click on these links.
 These emails & text messages are spam and you should delete them immediately.

 Unplug Modems During Lightning Storms

-PLEASE remember to unplug your high-speed modem and router during lightning storms.
-Surge protector can’t always protect your equipment.
-If your internet connection runs through the phone line, disconnect the cord from the jack because power surges can also travel through the phone line and fry your equipment.
+Remember to unplug your high-speed modem and router during lightning storms.
+A surge protector can’t always protect your equipment.
+If your internet connection runs through the phone line, disconnect the cord from the jack because power surges can also travel through the phone line and damage your equipment.

 Power Outages and Backup Power